djpg/pyspark-guide-setup/README.md

 ---

-In order to run Spark, we need Scala, which in turn requires Java.
+In order to run Spark, we need differents requirements, which in turn requires Java.
 So, let's install these requirements first

 <div id='requirements'/></div>